antfriend/antfriend.github.io/bioelectric_resonance.md

 ## Ideational Morphospace

 Agent 32 traverses the space of possible **knowledge structures** — a graph of concepts, relationships, and edge types that is too large for any single traversal to exhaust.
-The Mnemon graph IS the morphospace; deterministic graph traversal is the agent-level analog of cellular differentiation.
+The TTE graph IS the morphospace; deterministic graph traversal is the agent-level analog of cellular differentiation.

 Every path through a TTDB graph is a different reading of the knowledge it encodes.
-Starting from `@LAT43.01LON-93.66` and following `resonates_with` edges leads to one understanding of the bioelectric-Mnemon relationship.
+Starting from `@LAT43.01LON-93.66` and following `resonates_with` edges leads to one understanding of the bioelectric-TTE relationship.
 Starting from `@LAT42.5LON-71.1` and following `parent_of` edges leads to another.
 The graph does not prescribe a single path — it is a **space of possible readings**, and the agent navigates toward the reading most relevant to its current task.

 This is why TTDB knowledge is described as "living" rather than "stored."
 A stored document has a fixed reading.
 A navigable graph has a morphospace of readings, and an agent with a goal state will find a path through that space toward the understanding it needs.
 Different agents, different goals, different paths — but the same graph.